open-mmlab/mmtracking/docs/en/get_started.md

 ```

 **Note**:

-+ Deepsort don't need to load checkpoint since the tracker don't have to be trained.
-However, for other MOT methods, such as byteytrack and qdtrack, you need to add an input argument `--checkpoint` in the commend script.
+- DeepSORT doesn't need to load checkpoint since the tracker doesn't have to be trained.
+However, for other MOT methods, such as ByteTrack and QDTrack, you need to add an input argument `--checkpoint` in the command script.
-+ When running `demo_mot_vis.py`, we suggest you use the config containing `private`, since `private` means the MOT method doesn't need external detections.

 #### Example of VIS